Product development

 Product development is in many ways a very challenging phase.
 Both organization and product develop at the same time, and it is easy to lose track of the big picture.
 There are three pitfalls in particular that you should pay particular attention to:

 • Product development becomes too technically focused and market orientation is forgotten.
-Many forget to check with the target group whether, for example, all functionality is necessary or whether user preferences have changed.
+Many forget to check with the target group.
+It is important to ask whether all functionality is still necessary.
+User preferences may have changed over time.
 We recommend developing hypotheses about the market and product and testing these regularly.
-This ensures customer-driven development and prevents the product from early on acquiring many complicated features that do not affect the customer's willingness to pay.
-Verification from the market is also something that reduces market risk and can affect how you perceive the investors in a capital raising process.
+This ensures customer-driven development.
+It prevents the product from early on acquiring many complicated features that do not affect the customer's willingness to pay.
+Verification from the market is also something that reduces market risk.
+It can affect how you perceive the investors in a capital raising process.

 • Missing system for measurement and accountability.
 Measuring the product development phase is experienced by many as demanding, as there is little information in financial data.
 This often means that the company establishes strategies, but not associated functions for measurement and accountability.
-The consequences of this can be a lack of ownership of the tasks, a changing focus and an inefficient development phase.
+This may lead to unclear task ownership, shifting focus, and an inefficient development phase.
 There should be a clear plan for this phase, which makes the organization responsible and manages it.
 In this way, one can channel focus, ensure progress and keep stakeholders informed of changes in communicated plans.

 Challenging financing